solana-foundation/solana-improvement-documents/proposals/0023-asynchronous-program-execution-and-broadcast.md

 ## Impact

-Multiple nodes can operate as Proposers on the network concurrently.
+Multiple nodes can operate as Builder on the network concurrently.
 So clients can pick the nearest one, and the bandwidth to schedule and prioritize transactions is doubled.
 There needs to be a design for BundleTransactions that allow the bundler to prioritize a batch